-We asked pet photographer Mark Rogers, who immortalized our office dogs here, for his best tricks for taking high-quality dog pictures–without getting into stuff like f-stops and shutter speed.
-Here are our favorites:
+We asked pet photographer Mark Rogers for his best tricks for taking high-quality dog pictures–without getting into stuff like f-stops and shutter speed.
+Here are our favorites tips.

-Let your dog get used to the camera.
-The click and flash of a camera can rattle dogs at first, says Rogers.
-Let your dog give the camera a good sniff, then start casually shooting the surroundings (if you’ve got a film camera, you can do this before you load the film).
-Once your dog’s gotten used to the camera and starts doing his own thing, begin taking pictures.
+If you’ve got a film camera, you can do this before you load the film.
+Once your dog’s gotten used to the camera and starts doing their own thing, begin taking pictures.

 For indoor shots, you’ll probably need a flash.
 You’ll get a more natural-looking shot if you use an off-camera flash and swivel it upward so the light’s bouncing off the ceiling.